Mental illness sufferers: You're not alone

 Arkansas Crisis Center

-The Arkansas Crisis Center offers intervention and counseling, confidentially and anonymously, links callers with resources in their area, and ultimately, works to save lives by preventing crises from becoming life-threatening.
-If you or someone you know needs immediate help, call (888) 274-7472.
-Calls are answered 24 hours per day, seven days per week.
+The Arkansas Crisis Center offers intervention and counseling, confidentially and anonymously links callers with resources in their area and ultimately works to save lives by preventing crises from becoming life-threatening.
+If you or someone you know needs immediate help, call or text the 988 crisis line 24 hours a day, seven days a week, including holidays.
 The National Alliance on Mental Illness also offers support services and treatment options that may help.
-Arkansas' NAMI affiliate offers a toll-free helpline at (800) 844-0381 and support groups for anyone with a mental illness who needs support.
 Support groups for families are also offered.

 Prayer for Those Suffering Mental Illness